GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I think it is inevitable that people program poorly.
-Training will not substantially help matters.
-We have to learn to live with it.
+> ### Because of optimism, we usually expect the number of bugs to be smaller than it turns out to be.
+Therefore testing is usually the most mis-scheduled part of programming.
 >
-> ~ *Alan Perlis*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts